 Online share trading is the process of buying and selling of shares through the internet on the secondary market with a view to profiting from the difference in the buying price and selling price.
 The share price of a stock is determined by the demand and supply of a particular share.

 The broker assists you in carrying out your purchase and selling business.
-Typically, brokers assist buyers find buyers and vendors find buyers.
+Typically, brokers assist buyers in finding buyers and vendors in finding buyers.
 Most brokers will also give you advice on which stocks to purchase, which stocks to sell, and how to spend cash for beginners in share markets.
 They will also help you in stock market trading.
 Brokerage is charged for that service.